wmyers/wmyers.github.io/_posts/2014-12-20-Setting-environment-variables-in-node-with-the-angular-fullstack-generator.md

 **tl;dr**

 To summarize: static files in the server config folder define variables for different environments; Grunt tasks provide a mechanism for choosing a specific environment when launching the app.
-Grunt also provides a way to configure local environment variables, e.g. a `development` environment with local db credentials.
+Grunt also provides a way to configure local environment variables, e.g. credentials and secrets for a db running on a server or developer's local machine.

 So how does it all tie together?
 First off I'll go through what I have found in these two parts of the app.